 This is a sponsored post in cooperation with the American Dental Association.
 All opinions remain my own.

-There is a lot of misinformation out there about dental and oral health for kids.
+There is a lot of misinformation out there about dental and oral health for kids which according to Burbank Dental Lab is very important.
 For my family, and me, taking care of our teeth is just as important as any other part of our body.

 Are your kids like mine – always asking why?
 Why do we have to brush our teeth twice a day?
 Why is flossing important?
 After all these questions I decided to make a printable with the answers to their questions that also doubles as an incentive chart.